 Super Record EPS v4 is currently Campagnolo's only 12-speed electronic groupset, but Record EPS v4 is in development, according to Campagnolo.

-Buy if: You want Campagnolo's very latest, and you have a time machine to hop forward a few weeks
+Buy if: You want Campagnolo's very latest and greatest

 Record 12-speed, rim brakes: £1,750